 Pharm.D. and B.S.P.S.
 Study Abroad

-Although the cost of studying abroad varies based on the length of the program, location and additional program providers’ fees, there is a study abroad program to meet almost every budget.
+The URI Office of International Education provides advising and support services to help students obtain an international experience.
+Students may choose from more than 200 affiliated educational programs in over 60 different countries worldwide to spend a semester or academic year studying overseas.
+Although the cost of studying abroad varies based on the length of the program, location, and additional program providers’ fees, there is a study abroad program to meet almost every budget.
 Learn more about financing a semester abroad and study abroad scholarships.

 Pharm.D.
 Professional Years